Beyond Open Looks

 Are prolific scorers like Kevin Durant, Stephen Curry, and Klay Thompson elite shooters because they get great looks, or because they consistently make tough shots and outperform shot quality metrics?

-To get closer to an answer, I’m going to examine per game shooting metrics from this past season (2024–25) for a range of players we typically label as elite, average, or below-average shooters.
+To get closer to an answer, I’m going to examine mostly per-game shooting metrics from this past season (2024–25), but also per-game shooting metrics from previous seasons for a range of players we typically label as elite, average, or below-average shooters.
 I’ve already selected Kevin Durant, Stephen Curry, and Klay Thompson as the elite tier.
-Tobias Harris and Jordan Poole represent middle of the pack scorers, while Josh Giddey and Kyle Kuzma are often considered as players with poor shooting abilities.
+Tobias Harris and Jordan Poole represent middle-of-the-pack scorers, while Josh Giddey and Kyle Kuzma are often considered as players with poor shooting abilities.

 • Proportion of unassisted points (%UAST_Pts) – how often players score off of shots they created themselves.

-• True Shooting Percentage (TS%) – a scoring efficency measure that accounts for free throws.
+• True Shooting Percentage (TS%) – a scoring efficiency measure that accounts for free throws.

 • Effective Field Goal Percentage (eFG%) – similar to regular FG%, but gives more weight to three-pointers.